aleckirkley/Clustering-network-populations/README.md

 If you use this algorithm please cite:

 J-G. Young, A. Kirkley, and M. E. J. Newman, Clustering of heterogeneous populations of networks.
-Preprint arXiv:2107.07489 (2021).
+Physical Review E 105, 014312 (2022).